 In the standard mode, the user may configure the DataCORDER to record data using one of seven standard configurations.
-The seven standard configuration variables, with their descriptions, are listed in Table 3-3.

-The inputs of the six thermistors (supply, return, USDA #1, #2, #3 and cargo probe) and the humidity sensor input will be generated by the DataCORDER.
-See Figure 3-5.
+Standard configuration variables, with descriptions, are listed in Table 3-3.
+The six thermistor inputs (supply, return, USDA #1, #2, #3 and cargo probe) and the humidity sensor input will be generated by the DataCORDER.
+An example of a report using a standard configuration is shown in Figure 3-5.